Local testing framework

 Copy

-If your PyTest test suite contains a test case that is not well supported by local testing, you can skip those cases using PyTest’s mark.skipif decorator.
-The example below assumes that you configured your session and parameters as described earlier.
-The condition checks if the local_testing_mode is set to local, and if so, the test case is skipped with a message explaining why it was skipped.
+If your PyTest test suite contains a test case that is not well supported by local testing, you can skip those cases by using PyTest’s mark.skipif decorator.
+The following example assumes that you configured your session and parameters as described earlier.
+The condition checks whether the local_testing_mode is set to local; if so, the test case is skipped with an explanatory message.

 import pytest